 And the answer will be yes because without a proper maintenance schedule when something goes wrong with a motor it can lead to expensive repairs, can take some leads to replace it with a new one.
 This is why a proper schedule maintenance schedule is necessary; however, it will not guarantee that motor will not get any trouble, but it will limit the problems.

 So the main idea behind motor maintenance is to prevent breakdown rather than repairs them.

 Since here we are talking about maintenance of induction motor, and it is of two types

-- Squirrel Cage Type Induction Motor:- Squirrel cage induction motor requires very less maintenance as it does not contain brushes, commutators, slip rings.
+- Squirrel Cage Type Induction Motor:- Squirrel cage induction motor requires significantly less maintenance as it does not contain brushes, commutators, slip rings.

 - Wound Rotor Type Induction Motor:- Since it contains slip ring, brushes so it does require maintenance time to time.

 Considering the above discussion most common faults that can be avoided through the adoption of condition monitoring methods:

 Stator Winding Faults: Normally a consequence of overheating, contaminations, etc, possibly causing shorted turns, shorted coils (same phase), phase or coil to ground and single phasing.
 Such failures create stator electrical imbalance as well as vibrations in the current harmonic content.

 Bearing Faults: It can be caused by incorrect lubrication, mechanical stresses, wrong assembling, etc. They can affect all the bearing parts such as inner and outer races, cage and balls or rolls.

 Rotor Faults: These are usually caused by broken bars or broken end rings, rotor misalignment and imbalance.